-In January 2023, we entered into a Revenue Interest Financing Agreement with HealthCare Royalty Partners IV, L.P. ("HCR"), as amended (the "RIFA"), pursuant to which HCR has agreed to pay us an aggregate investment amount of up to \$100.0 million (the "Investment Amount"). \$32.5 million of the Investment Amount was funded on January 27, 2023 (the "Initial Investment Amount"), \$22.2 million of which was used to satisfy in full and retire the Company's indebtedness under the A&R SVB LSA with the excess proceeds funded to the Company.
+In January 2023, we entered into a Revenue Interest Financing Agreement with HealthCare Royalty Partners IV, L.P. ("HCR"), as amended (the "RIFA"), pursuant to which HCR has agreed to pay us an aggregate investment amount of up to \$100.0 million (the "Investment Amount"). \$32.5 million of the Investment Amount was funded on January 27, 2023 (the "Initial Investment Amount"), \$22.2 million of which was used to satisfy in full and retire the Company's indebtedness under the A&R SVB LSA our previously outstanding debt with Silicon Valley Bank, with the excess proceeds funded to the Company.
 An additional \$10.0 million of the Investment Amount was funded on July 27, 2023 (the "Second Tranche Amount"), which was used to fund payment of the \$10.0 million upfront license fee due under the Pharmosa License Agreement.
-See Note 11 to the consolidated condensed financial statements appearing elsewhere in this Quarterly Report on Form 10-Q for information regarding repayment.
+On January 5, 2024 an additional \$25.0 million of the Investment Amount was funded.
+See Note 11 to the condensed consolidated condensed financial statements appearing elsewhere in this Quarterly Report on Form 10-Q for information regarding repayment.